Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

 [Azure Virtual Machine Instance Size](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/).
 Please note that not all regions have every VM size available.
 * (required) `vm_count` is the number of compute nodes to allocate.
-You may specify a mixed number of compute nodes in the following properties:
+You may specify a number of dedicated compute nodes to allocate if you only desire dedicated nodes and no low-priority nodes.
+Alternatively, you can supply a mixed number of compute nodes in the following properties:
   * (optional) `dedicated` is the number of dedicated compute nodes to allocate.
 These nodes cannot be pre-empted.
 The default value is `0`.
   * (optional) `low_priority` is the number of low-priority compute nodes to